larrymyers/react-mini-router/README.md

     });

     module.exports = App;

+### Route Definitions and Handler Methods

+The RouterMixin uses path-to-regexp for all route definitions.
+See the docs on [parameters](https://github.com/component/path-to-regexp#parameters) for the variations allowed when defining urls.

+When a url matches a route, the handler method is executed.
+The handler is called with the following arguments:

+1. Each matched parameter, in the order it appears in the url.
+2. An object of key/value pairs that represents the parsed url query string.

+Example:

+    routes: {
+       '/search/:searchQuery': 'searchResults'
+    }

+    function searchResults(searchQuery, params) {
+        // logic for getting search results data and rendering component }

+    "/search/giant%20robots?sort=ascending&size=20" => searchResults("giant robots", { "sort": "ascending", "size": "20" })

 See the [example](./example) app for a complete solution that includes server side rendering and integrates with [Fluxxor](https://github.com/BinaryMuse/fluxxor) for Store/Dispatch functionality.